Guitar Chord Finder

 How to Read a Chord Diagram

 A chord diagram represents the guitar fretboard viewed from the front.
 Vertical lines are strings (low E on the left, high E on the right).
 Horizontal lines are frets.
 Dots show where to place your fingers.
 The number inside a dot is the recommended finger (1 = index, 2 = middle, 3 = ring, 4 = pinky).
-A thick bar across multiple strings indicates a barre chord.
+When a shape sits higher up the neck, a fret label like "4fr" shows which fret the diagram starts on.

 Frequently Asked Questions